 The illustration below shows measuring the area of a small polygon using the sample web application.
 In the right panel, three different coordinate systems are used to compute the area and perimeter length of the polygon.
 The State Plane Oregon North is the most accurate measurement, followed by the UTM Zone 10 measurement, and they differ by a small percentage.
 But notice the Web Mercator measurements; the Length measure is 9600 meters, almost half again as much as the State Plane Oregon North value of 6763.
 As you can see, Web Mercator is a very poor choice for computing distances and areas.
 Other coordinate systems, especially conformal projections over large (continental) areas, are just as poor at measuring distances and areas.
-(You can read a bit more about Web Mercator in this blog article: Measuring distances and areas when your map uses the Mercator projection.)

 By default, most geoprocessing tools, and tasks created from them, compute distance and area using the coordinate system of the input data.
 Consider the effect of a client sending features to your task in the Web Mercator coordinate system; if you do nothing, the geoprocessing tools used by your task will compute distances and areas in Web Mercator (the coordinate system of the input features) and, drawing from the example above, your task may report a result of 9600 meters instead of the more accurate 6763 meters.